Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

 * Block or obstruct the facility or any of its functions for any duration.
 * Consist of 'mod'ing, 'admin'ing, or 'superadmin'ing users.
 * Cause significant disruption to the roleplay experience across the server.
+  * Giving an inmate handcuffs and allowing them to handcuff guards.
+Specifically guards who are following the rules.
+  * Jailing users who are trying to play the game.
+  * Giving numerous users AKMs.
+  * Godding yourself then participating in roleplay.

 ---